To Mr Jameson Wine Mercht Leith Newcastle 6th March 1768

 Gentlemen

-I have this day sent you by David Jackson the London Carrier two pieces of fine Silver containing together Thirteen hundred & Eighty ounces [obscured] which I desire you will place to Acco[un]t with Sir Walter Blackett Baro[ne]t, as usual, at the Markett price & advise me on the receipt of them.
+I have this day sent you by David Jackson the London Carrier a piece of fine Silver containing Six hundred & Seventy five ounces which I desire you will place to Acco[un]t as usual with Sir Walter Blackett at the Markett price & advise me on your receipt of it.
 I am etc HR

 Hon[ou]r[e]d Sir